-If you are a member of a parks friends group and would like to be kept informed about funding opportunities and other information of interest, then please click here to join our friends groups mailing list and let us know the name of your friends group and the borough in which it is located.
+If you are a member of a parks friends group and would like to be kept informed about funding opportunities and other relevant information, then please click here to join our parks friends groups mailing list – please include your name, e-mail address, the name of your group and the borough in which it is located.
 Please refer to the Parks for London privacy statement below which provides information on how your personal data is processed:

 Set up a Friends of Parks Group or join a local group

 Protect your local green space by campaigning for its future.